 Leonardo earned the Italian Player Of The Year in 2016 for his contribution that season with Juventus.
 An award that a defensive player rarely receives or is regularly overlooked.
 Despite missing two months of the season due to a severe hamstring injury.

 In 2017, Bonucci moved to AC Milan on a five-year contract for €42 million.
 That same year he entered into the top three best defensive players of the 2017 Champions League.
 Thereafter, becoming the Milan team captain.
 However, Milan’s 2017/18 season didn’t go as well as he hoped for himself and the club, which created some media attention around his performance.

-After just one season at Milan, Bonucci returned to Juventus as a trade deal with Mattia Caldara, who was worth €35 million at the time.
+After just one season at Milan, Bonucci returned to Juventus in a trade deal with Mattia Caldara, who was worth €35 million at the time.
 Furthermore, Bonucci signed a five-year contract that would see him at Juventus till 2023.
-Since his return to Turin, he has contributed to the Seria A title’s side win two more times, the Italian Super Cup and Italian Cup win.
+Since his return to Turin, he has contributed to the Seria A title side win two more times, the Italian Super Cup and Italian Cup win.

 Leonardo Bonucci International Career

 He made his career debut in 2010 and represented Italy at the FIFA World Cup in the same year and the following 2014 World Cup competition.

 Bonucci’s main highlights for the Azzurri is getting to the Euro 2012 final and recently winning the Euro 2021 competition, beating England on penalties at Wembley Stadium.